mybb/docs.mybb.com/1.8/development/plugins/database-methods.md

 ## `$db->error_string`

-Return the error string (if any) of the specified query resource.
+Returns the error string (if any) of the specified query resource.

 ## `$db->error`